-About KMEG14 / FOX44The station signed on September 5, 1967, as the market's third television outlet.
-It has been affiliated with CBS since the beginning.
-Before its launch, the network had previously been carried on KVTV (channel 9, now KCAU-TV) from 1953 until 1967.
-That station switched its affiliation to ABC on September 2, 1967, and Siouxland was briefly without a CBS affiliate until KMEG signed on three days later.
-KMEG was started by a group of local investors led by Bob and Norma Donovan.
-Its call letters were selected in honor of their daughter Meg who would later pass away.
+About KMEG14 / FOX44On September 5, 1967, the station became the market's third television source.
+It has been associated with CBS from its inception.
+Prior to its establishment, the network was broadcast on KVTV (channel 9, now KCAU-TV) from 1953 to 1967.
+Up September 2, 1967, that station moved to ABC, leaving Siouxland without a CBS affiliate until KMEG joined on three days later.
+A group of local investors led by Bob and Norma Donovan founded KMEG.
+Its call letters were chosen in memory of their daughter Meg, who died later in life.

-The station's original ownership group sold KMEG to John Fetzer in 1969.
-Fetzer sold off all of his broadcasting properties in the mid-1980s.
-KMEG was among the last to be divested, going to Gillett Holdings in 1985.
-The next year, Gillett sold the station to the Maine Radio and Television Company, the owner of WCSH-TV in Portland, Maine, and WLBZ-TV in Bangor, Maine.
-KMEG was one of only two CBS stations not to air the Late Show with David Letterman when it premiered.
-KXJB-TV in Fargo, North Dakota, also declined to alter its syndicated lineup in order to air the new program.
-(CBS programming is now seen in Fargo on KXJB-LD/KVLY-DT2.)
-This led Sioux City to become known as the Late Show's first home office.
-KMEG began airing the show in 1994.
+In 1969, the station's original ownership group sold KMEG to John Fetzer.
+In the mid-1980s, Fetzer sold up all of his broadcasting assets.
+KMEG was one of the last to be sold, to Gillett Holdings in 1985.
+The next year, Gillett sold the station to the Maine Radio and Television Company, which also owns WCSH-TV in Portland and WLBZ-TV in Bangor.
+When the Late Show with David Letterman first aired, KMEG was one of just two CBS stations that did not carry it.
+KXJB-TV in Fargo, North Dakota, similarly declined to change its syndicated roster to accommodate the new show.
+(CBS programming is currently available on KXJB-LD/KVLY-DT2 in Fargo.)
+As a result, Sioux City became recognized as the Late Show's initial headquarters.
+The show first aired on KMEG in 1994.

-Maine Radio and Television merged with Gannett in 1998.
-However, KMEG was not included in the deal; it was acquired by Waitt Broadcasting later in 1998.
-The new owners significantly upgraded KMEG's facilities, including an increase of its broadcast tower height to 2,000 feet (610 m) and effective radiated power to five million watts.
-This gave its analog signal on UHF channel 14 a signal comparable to those of KCAU and KTIV (channel 4), spanning 23 counties in northwestern Iowa, northeastern Nebraska, and southeastern South Dakota.
-Previously, its over-the-air signal was effectively limited to Sioux City itself and the immediate metro area; most of the market had needed cable to get an acceptable signal.
+In 1998, Maine Radio and Television merged with Gannett.
+However, KMEG was not included in the transaction; it was purchased by Waitt Broadcasting later that year.
+The new owners considerably improved KMEG's infrastructure, including raising the broadcast tower height to 2,000 feet (610 meters) and increasing the effective radiated output to five million watts.
+This provided its analog broadcast on UHF channel 14 in northern Iowa, northeastern Nebraska, and southern South Dakota a signal equivalent to KCAU and KTIV (channel 4).
+Previously, its over-the-air coverage was practically confined to Sioux City and the surrounding metro region; the majority of the market required cable to receive a decent signal.

-Around the same time Waitt bought KMEG, the company also purchased Fox affiliates WFXL in Albany, Georgia, WPGX in Panama City, Florida, WDFX-TV in Dothan, Alabama, and KYOU-TV in Ottumwa, Iowa.
-In 2003, Waitt Broadcasting merged with Raycom Media (who concurrently transferred KYOU's license to a third party due to Federal Communications Commission (FCC) duopoly regulations, as Raycom already owned Ottumwa's ABC affiliate KTVO at the time); however, KMEG was not included in the merger and was instead spun off to a new locally based owner that took the Waitt Broadcasting licensee name.
+Waitt also purchased Fox stations WFXL in Albany, Georgia, WPGX in Panama City, Florida, WDFX-TV in Dothan, Alabama, and KYOU-TV in Ottumwa, Iowa, about the same time it purchased KMEG.
+Waitt Broadcasting merged with Raycom Media in 2003 (who concurrently transferred KYOU's license to a third party due to FCC duopoly regulations, as Raycom already owned Ottumwa's ABC affiliate KTVO at the time); however, KMEG was not included in the merger and was instead spun off to a new locally based owner under the Waitt Broadcasting licensee name.